frederic-perez/AmE-dictionary/data/idioms.md

 __roll out__ :three::hammer: __4__ _v_ To get out of bed, especially lazily or late in the morning or day. _My teenage son doesn’t roll out of bed until nearly 1 in the afternoon on the weekends._
 __roll the dice__ :two: To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
 __roll with it__ :three: To adapt to a situation despite unexpected circumstances or challenges.
-__roll with the punches__ :dart::three: Cope with and withstand adversity, especially by being flexible.
+__roll with the punches__ :dart::five: __2__ By extension, to adapt to setbacks, difficulties, or adversity so as to better manage or cope with their impact on one’s life. _Losing my job was really tough, but I’ve just been trying to roll with the punches until I get back on my feet._ Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __roller coaster__ _Emotional roller coaster._
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
+__rolling stone__
 __roly-poly__ _A roly-poly hustler._
 __room to grow__ A phrase used to describe the potential for something to improve or expand in the future. _There is always room to grow._
+__root around__ To dig or rummage aimlessly (in or through some cluttered location).
+Usually used in the continuous tense. _Tom rooted around the attic for a while, but he couldn’t find his old comic book location._ _She was rooting around for bargains._
 __root cause__ The most fundamental, central, or basic causal element of something.
 __root out__
 __rope (one) into (doing) (something)__ To persuade, entice, or enlist one to do or participate in something. _I really didn’t want to sing in the talent show, but Janet roped me into it._
 __rosy__ :two: _mod_ Good; satisfactory.
 (As a life that is seen through rose-colored glasses.) _Things are looking rosy now that the economy is improving._
+__rough it__ :es: vivir sin comodidades
 __rough sleeper__ Someone who sleeps outside at night (i.e., “sleeps rough”), usually because they have no home.
 Primarily heard in UK, Australia.
 __rough-and-tumble__ _The rough-and-tumble days the wild west._
 __roughly speaking__ Approximately. _I think we can plan on having 20 volunteers, roughly speaking._
-__round and round__ :two: (around and around) In circles.
+__round and round__ :four: (around and around) In circles.
 __round on__ To suddenly attack, berate, or show hostility toward someone, especially verbally. _I know he seems friendly, but he’ll round on you in an instant if you disagree with him._
 __round something out__
 __round the bend__ :two: Crazy, insane.